dbratcher/MediaKhan/README.md

 ### 1. Installation

 1. Install Voldemort
  - install oracle-jdk (or openjdk) if you don't have it
  - install ant if you don't have it
  - run ant in voldemort directory
 2. Install Voldemort C Client.
  - install libtool
  - install libboost-all-dev
  - install libboost-system-dev
  - install libprotobuf-dev
  - install libboost-doc
  - install doxygen
  - install automake
  - run ./autogen.sh
  - run ./configure
  - update utils/Makefile LIBS to include -lboost_thread-mt
  - run make
  - run make install
 3. Install Redis.
 4. Install Hiredis.
 5. Install Fuse.
 6. Get latest source from svn.research.cc.gatech.edu/kaos/khan/branches/media.
-7. Update paths in khan.h and khan.cpp to point to media (line 57 and 14 respectively)
+ - update paths in khan.h and khan.cpp to point to media (line 57 and 14 respectively)
-8. Make
+ - Make
 9. Install mp3info (use to generate metadata -see filetypes.txt)
 10. Install mpg321 (use to play songs)

 ### 2. The Client

+1. Pick a Server
-1a.
-Run Voldemort Server.
-Khan assumes server is at localhost:6666 1b.
-Or run Redis Server.
+ - Run Voldemort Server.
+Khan assumes server is at localhost:6666
+ - Or run Redis Server.
 Edit khan.cpp to reflect what sort of database you are using.
 2. Create /tmp/fuse/ if necessary
 3. Call ./khan /tmp/fuse/ -d. (will show debug messages for filesystem - type mkdir stats to see timing info)
 4. Look at /tmp/fuse to see filesystem in another prompt.